trebory6/AGI-Samantha_Local/README.md

 Be sure to plug in OpenAi API and ElevenLabs API (If you want TTS).

-Keep in mind that as it currenly stands, the system is relatively slow and very expensive
+Keep in mind that as it currently stands, the system is relatively slow and very expensive

 ## How it works: